Media-Bias-Group/MBIB/baseline/README.md

 # Baseline training & evaluation
 Implementation of the experiments performed in the paper.
-See baseline performance on various tested models below:
+See baseline performance on various tested models below.
+Baseline performances are the best results of the five transfomer models tested:

 | Task | Model | Micro F1 | Macro F1 |